m-braaksma/seals_dev/seals/seals_api_input.md

 # Correspondneces

-There are two different correspondences that are typically used to map inputs to that required by seals.
+- Description: There are two different correspondences that are typically used to map inputs to that required by seals.
 First is an LULC correspondence that maps the input, e.g., ESA CCI 37 classes, to some simpler classification for which there exists a SEALS calibration file, e.g., seals7.
 The second is the coarse-gridded land-use projection that maps the input, e.g., LUH2-14, to some simpler classification for which there exists a SEALS calibration file, e.g., seals7.

 ## lulc_src_label